-Windows 8, codenamed Midori is a version of Microsoft Windows released October 26, 2012 and is one of the biggest changes Microsoft has made to their operating system since Windows 95.
-It features some new programming and technology to allow it to run quicker and provide a better look and feel to users.
-It will not only be available for desktop and laptop computers, but it will also be available to some tablet computers.
-Windows 8 includes a tablet interface, called Metro, which is compatible with touch-screen displays, like those on a tablet computer.
-Users can still use the standard windows desktop interface as well, if they prefer.
-Below is an example of the new Windows 8 Start screen, which replaces the start button.
+Windows 8, code-named Midori, is a version of Microsoft Windows that was released on October 26, 2012.
+This iteration contains the biggest changes Microsoft has made to their operating system since Windows 95.
+It features new programming and technology that makes run faster than the previous versions.
+It also has a more streamlined look and feel.
+Windows 8 includes a tablet interface, called Metro, which is compatible with touch screen displays and stills offers access to the traditional Windows desktop.
+Below is an example of the new Windows 8 Start screen, which replaced the Start button and Start menu.

 Windows 8 system requirements

 1 GHz processor or faster 32-bit (x86) or 64-bit (x64).

 1 GB of RAM for 32-bit or 2 GB of RAM for 64-bit.

 16 GB of hard drive space for 32-bit or 20 GB for 64-bit.

 DirectX 9 graphics device with WDDM 1.0 or higher.

 For the end user, Windows 7 came before Windows 8.

 What version of Windows came after Windows 8?